yalidu/yalidu.github.io/_pages/about.md

 ## What's New

+* The UK Multi-Agent Systems Symposium 2025 ([UK-MAS](https://www.turing.ac.uk/events/uk-multi-agent-systems-symposium-2025-uk-mas)) will be held at King's College London as a fringe event of [AI UK](https://ai-uk.turing.ac.uk/).
+We warmly welcome you to attend!

 I will speak at the following events:
 * 1 Apr 2025 -  Social Norms Seminars, Royal Holloway, University of London.